 - CapsuleCRM – easy to get started with

 Once you’ve selected three or four candidates, it’s time for a test run.
 Set up a trial account, import your data, and start to poke around.
 Before long, you’ll get a sense of how steep the learning curve is and how much customization is involved before you can really make use of it.
 Make sure you include any mobile apps as part of the trial process.

-If you’re still having trouble making a decision, here are a few tips to help:
+If you’re still having trouble making a decision on the right CRM for your startup, here are a few tips to help:

 - Submit a support request and see how quickly and thoroughly their team responds.

 - Check out their documentation.
 How many resources do they provide to help you along?

 - Ask one of their sales reps to tell you why you should choose them over another CRM you’re considering.
 They may point out some features you weren’t aware of.
 If you want to dig even deeper, ask the sales rep to tell you what the weak points of their CRM are.
 Every service has a few.

 - If Salesforce came up on your short list, cross it off.
 Unless you have a big sales team and a lead who’s already familiar with Salesforce, changes are it will be overkill.
 By the time you have it set up, you could already have been using a simpler CRM for months.